Saturday, August 30, 2025

 "Growth and Violence in the Precolonial Sudanic Belt began with economic data in explorers' accounts of West and Central Africa.
 I then consulted the archives of Paris, Abidjan, Dakar, Bamako, Ouagadougou and Accra, conducted interviews in those towns and in Segu (Mali) and did three months of field work in Djimini, in the northeastern Ivory Coast, in 1973.

-The thesis was published as Croissance économique et violence dans la zone soudanienne in "Guerres de lignages et guerres d'état en Afrique" ("Wars of Lineage and Wars of State in Africa").*
+It was published as Croissance économique et violence dans la zone soudanienne in a collection of articles "Guerres de lignages et guerres d'état en Afrique" ("Wars of Lineage and Wars of State in Africa").*

-*Ed. by Jean Bazin and Emmanuel Terray, Paris, Éditions des Archives, 1982, pp. 423-500, translated by Emmanuel Terray, Director of Studies at the EHESS (School for Advanced Studies in the Social Sciences).
+*Ed. by Jean Bazin and Emmanuel Terray, Paris, Éditions des Archives, 1982, pp. 423-500, translated by Emmanuel Terray.
+Both were Directors of Studies at the EHESS (School for Advanced Studies in the Social Sciences).
+Bazin became Director.
+Terray succeeded him.

 I had married a Frenchman and lived in Paris.
 University doors stayed closed.
-As the late Emmanuel Terray wrote in another context,
+Terray wrote to the French consul in Washington when I needed his support for a guide's card...

 In spite of the quality of her work, Catherine Aubin could not find a place in the French university system.
 That will not surprise those that know how deeply that system turns inward and is reserved to an "elite," pre-selected by the important schools ("Ecoles Normales Supérieurs") and administrative competition (the "Agrégation").
 Even if Catherine Aubin had published her thesis in the United States, even if she had published numerous articles beyond her contribution to the collective work Guerres de lignages et Guerres d'Etat en Afrique ) that I published with Jean Bazin in 1982 the situation would not have changed and she would not have been able to obtain a university position in France; her case is far from unique: no matter what her qualities and value of her work and they are considerable it is practically impossible for a foreign man, and perhaps even more for a foreign woman, to integrate the French university network of which the access is, de facto, solidly locked off from the start.